 - At the time of any request, an institution seeking a postponement is expected to be current with all obligations required of accredited institutional members of NASAD.
 These include but are not limited to:

 - a.
-Filing annual reports including the HEADS Data Survey, the Accreditation Audit, the Affirmation Statement, and, if NASAD is the designated institutional accreditor, the Supplemental Annual Report;
+Filing annual reports including the HEADS Data Survey, the Accreditation Audit, the Affirmation Statement, and, if a free-standing art and design institution, the Supplemental Annual Report;

 - b.
 Seeking Plan Approval for any new or proposed curricula;

 - c.
 Requesting review of any substantive changes;